WGXC 90.7-FM: RADIO FOR OPEN EARS

 A MANIFESTO FOR PARTICIPATORY RADIO

 WGXC believes in: CommunityWe are a hands-on participatory radio station, and serve many communities.
-WGXC’s volunteer programmers range in age from nine to 84, and come from all walks of life; what they produce is as varied as the communities we serve.
+WGXC’s volunteer programmers range in age from 12 to 85, and come from all walks of life; what they produce is as varied as the communities we serve.
 WGXC is an unbiased source for local news and cultural affairs information.
 Local interview programs are brought to the foreground during expanded morning and afternoon drive time programs.

 WGXC believes in: Creative use of the airwavesWGXC is a program division of the non-profit arts organization Wave Farm based in Acra, NY.
 We are the only station in the country to dedicate significant airtime to radio as an artistic medium.
 Tune into and hear artists who sculpt and compose with the airwaves.
 WGXC's new schedule commits increased daytime listening hours to sound art and experimental music, and evening programming features live performance from near and far.

 WGXC believes in: Hands-on, two-way radioWe provide public access to the airwaves, giving individuals and organizations the means to tell their own stories.
 WGXC listeners make radio, participate in on-air conversations, record public meetings for broadcast, contribute content, host their own shows, and more.
 The G and the C stand for Greene and Columbia counties in New York.
 WGXC is listener-supported, and we serve 78,000 potential local listeners in the Upper Hudson Valley, in addition to listeners from across the globe online.
 Our programs can be uplifting, surprising; are very often experimental, and almost always entertaining.
 Program applications are accepted year-round, and no prior radio experience is required.